exercism/v3/languages/csharp/exercises/concept/time/.docs/instructions.md

 Implement the static `Appointment.Shedule()` overload which takes a location and time string and returns the utc time of the appointment.

+It will help you to know the time zone id for New York, London and Paris.

+On Mac and Linux these are:

+America/New_York
+Europe/London
+Europe/Paris

+On Windows they are:

+Blah blan
+...

 ```csharp
 Appointment.Schedule("7/25/2030 13:45:00", Location.Paris);
 // => {2030, 7, 25, 14, 45, 0}